-The crime rate in the Cleveland Police area is 101 per 1,000 households compared to the national average of 78.
-The only two Police areas to experience higher rates of crime than Cleveland are Greater Manchester (122) and West Yorkshire (116)6.
+Cleveland has the highest crime rate in England6, with a rate of 139.6 per 1,000 households within the Cleveland Police area compared to the national average of 91.9.
 There are high levels of antisocial behaviour and deliberate fires, with Cleveland suffering from the highest arson rates in the country.
 This is reflected in attacks that our firefighters have been subjected to whilst responding to operational incidents.
-Over the five years up to 2017/18 the Brigade's personnel suffered more than double the national average of attacks (2017/18 - 20.7 nationally compared to 46 for Cleveland Fire Brigade).
+Between 2017/18 - 2021/22, nationally the rate of violence to staff incidents increased by 9% compared to a 68% increase at Cleveland Fire Brigade (CFB).
+In 2021/22, the rates were 25 per 1000 staff nationally compared to 143 per 1000 staff within Cleveland Fire Brigade.